 I had a visibly enlarged gland on the side of my neck, so swollen that it hurt when I turned my head.
 The dry skin was coarse and almost scaly, so severe that lotions or moisturizers were useless.

-Frankly, it was all a bit scary, because I couldn’t put my finger on how all these seemingly unrelated symptoms might tie together.
+Frankly, it was all a bit scary because I couldn’t put my finger on how all these seemingly unrelated symptoms might tie together.

 This all happened when I was about 15.
-Not a great time for additional hormone issues — although I guess there’s never a great time for any type of diagnosis, right?
+Not a great time for additional hormone issues, although I guess there’s never a great time for any type of diagnosis, right?

-One of the thyroid’s primary responsibilities is to manage your metabolism by producing two thyroid hormones: T3 and T4.
+One of the thyroid’s primary responsibilities is to manage your body’s metabolism by producing two thyroid hormones: T3 and T4.
 An overactive thyroid can cause weight loss, a quick heartbeat, and other signs that your body is “on the go” a little too much.

 Note that “thyroid disease” is actually an umbrella term for several different conditions that can affect this gland, including:

-- goiter, which is an enlargement of the thyroid
+- goiter (enlargement of the thyroid gland)

 - thyroid cancer